By

 Access to training and development tools

-One of the most profound impacts of digital transformation is how easy it has made it for people to access ways to learn new skills and continuously develop their abilities.
+One of the most profound impacts of technological advancement is how accessible it has become for people to learn new skills and continuously develop their abilities.

-Training software and platforms such as Cypher Learning, TalentLMS and Docebo make up just a small portion of tech-driven resources that can help employees empower themselves through upskilling and personal and professional development programs.
+Training software and platforms like Cypher Learning, TalentLMS, and Docebo are just a few examples of tech-driven resources supporting continuous learning and professional growth through upskilling and personal development programmes.

-LinkedIn's 2018 Workplace Learning Report tells us that 94% of employees would stay with their companies longer if they invested in their careers.
-As competition rises, companies that take the time to cultivate a culture of learning, and provide their employees with the resources they need to access these tools will be able to set themselves apart and hold on to their best talent and attract new ones.
+LinkedIn’s 2018 Workplace Learning Report revealed that 94% of employees would stay longer at companies that invest in their careers.
+As competition intensifies, organisations that promote a culture of lifelong learning and provide access to these tools will be better positioned to retain top talent, strengthen their talent pipeline, and attract qualified candidates.

 Workplace flexibility